Litter-Free Rhode Island Summer Cleanup Microgrants

 General Requirements

-The microgrants may be used for local Earth Day or other volunteer cleanups/beautification projects.
+The microgrants may be used for local volunteer cleanups/beautification projects.
 All applications need to demonstrate how the event will promote education of the Litter-Free Rhode Island campaign and strongly encourage participants to sign the Litter-Free Pledge.

-Please note that maximum funding for any single project shall be limited to $500.00.
+Please note that the maximum funding for any single project is limited to $500.

 Eligibility